 Power

 The power of a chainsaw is measured in amperes or amps.
 The number of provided amps you need in a chainsaw is determined by your intended use.
-If you need a heavy-duty electric chainsaw that can cut dense wood without slowing down, you’ll want to purchase an electric model that offers around 15 amps.
-Conversely, if you need a chainsaw for cutting small limbs, an 8- or 10-amp model should do the job.
+If you need a heavy-duty electric chainsaw that can cut dense wood without slowing down, you’ll want to purchase an electric model with around 15 amps.
+Conversely, an 8- or 10-amp model should do the job if you need a chainsaw for cutting small limbs.

 Note: A battery-powered chainsaw’s power output is measured in volts.
 The battery’s ampere-hour rating is important for understanding the length of time a chainsaw can run at a particular power output.
 For example, a 2Ah battery pack can power the same 20-volt tool for longer than a 1Ah battery pack.